What Are IEP Special Factors? And Yes, They Matter!

-Most of the questions that we receive as educational advocates are about the implementation of the IEP.
+Most of the questions that I receive as a special education advocates are about the implementation of the IEP.
 Let’s face it.
 It is not an easy document to understand at times because of it’s length and format.
 But there are the special factors on an IEP that you should be considering when developing your student’s IEP.
 It’s one of the first few pages of most IEPs.

 • Save